-Once the buyer has been refunded, we consider the cancellation to be complete.
+Once the buyer has been refunded, we consider the cancellation complete.

 If the buyer paid with a method other than PayPal:

 You have 10 business days to refund the buyer via their original payment method.

 Once you issue the refund, we ask the buyer to let us know they received it.

 We consider the cancellation complete when:

 The buyer confirms they received the refund.

 The buyer doesn't respond to our request to confirm receipt of the refund after 10 business days.

 If you approve the cancellation in My eBay but don't refund the buyer within 10 business days, the cancellation request is closed as unsuccessful.

 If you haven't issued the refund within 10 business days, the buyer can open an eBay Money Back Guarantee request for an item that wasn't received.
 If you shipped the item, the buyer can open a return request.
 Learn more about the eBay Money Back Guarantee.

 Receive a final value fee credit

-The cancellation must be complete for you to receive a final value fee credit.
+The cancellation must be complete in order for you to receive a final value fee credit.
 To receive a final value fee credit, the cancellation request is complete when:

 The buyer's PayPal account is refunded in full, if the buyer paid with PayPal.